skeinlib/skein/README.md

 Skein in difference from Flex is not a framework, it is just a set of libraries that are independed of each other and could be attached to project separately.

-Unlike Flex,

-A set of libraries that helps to Flex Developer to develol non-Flex probjects.

 skein-rest
 ----
 REST client library